Exclusion, Selection and Award Criteria

 • has a main aim of the social and professional integration of disabled or disadvantaged persons;

-• has at least 30% of its employees are disabled or disadvantaged workers
+• has at least 30% of its employees who are disabled or disadvantaged workers

-The Procurement Reform (Scotland) Act 2014 places a requirement on an organisation: to:
+The Procurement Reform (Scotland) Act 2014 places a requirement on an organisation to consider:

 Group Bids